caligin/localcert.mk/README.md

 Often webapp projects are implemented with weird exceptions and complicated config switches to change the running and testing behaviour locally as we don't have/don't want to set up certificates and https (think cookies and `httpOnly` flags...).
 This make include aims to ease the process of generating and trusting certificates to help getting rid of some accidental complexity caused by non-prod-like setups.

-For now it mainly supports JVM-based applications by generating a Java keystore.
+For now it mainly supports JVM-based applications on linux by generating a Java keystore.

 ## Requirements